De vuursalamander wordt bedreigt door een invasieve schimmel uit Zuidoost Azië

 However, there are also a number of alien species whose establishment has far-reaching negative effects on ecology, health, safety and society.
 The implementation of measures for prevention and control of these species is subject to various bottlenecks that make management challenging.

-The Dutch Alien Species Expertise Centre brings together all available knowledge on alien species with the aim of improving approaches to their management and advising policy makers and nature managers on effective management measures.
+The Netherlands Expertise Centre Exotics brings together all available knowledge on alien species with the aim of improving approaches to their management and advising policy makers and nature managers on effective management measures.